Sierra Trails

 What you should know before you go: A wilderness permit is required for all overnight stays and a trailhead quota of forty backpackers per day is in force from the end of June to Mid-September.
 A permit may be booked in advance for a five-dollar fee or obtained the day of the hike for free at the nearby ranger station in Lone Pine (or one of the other Inyo National Forest permit offices).
 Sixteen of the forty permits are saved for hikers without reservation.
 If you get to Lone Pine early on the day of your expedition, snatching up a permit should not be a problem.

 To be safe, backpackers must carry a bear canister, which can be rented in Lone Pine for five dollars.
 Bear lockers are also provided at the trailhead.
 Make sure your vehicle is bear-safe before leaving the parking lot.
+Dogs are permitted on a leash on trails in Inyo National Forest but not across the boundary in Sequoia National Park.

 Given the 10,000-foot elevation of the Cottonwood Pass trailhead, altitude sickness is common.
 It is advisable to spend a night of acclimation at one of the trailhead campgrounds to avoid facing the symptoms (headaches, nausea, and lack of appetite) out on the trail.
+When traveling in the backcountry, you may also with to carry an SOS beacon and communicator.

 To get to Horseshoe Meadow: From the city of Lone Pine, it takes half an hour to ascend to the trailhead campgrounds.
 From Route 395 in Lone Pine, turn west at the traffic light on to Whitney Portal Road.
 After three miles, turn left on Horseshoe Meadow Road.
 Drive twenty miles up mountain switchbacks to road’s end at Horseshoe Meadow.
 The Cottonwood Pass trailhead is at the east end of the campground.

-View Sierra Nevada Hikes in a larger map
+View Eastern Sierra in a larger map

 Photos